Growing the Physician Workforce in Arkansas

 A Statewide Graduate Medical Education Strategy

-Heartland Whole Health Institute has published Growing the Physician Workforce in Arkansas: A Statewide Graduate Medical Education (GME) Strategy, a statewide report examining Arkansas’s physician training landscape and outlining evidence‑informed options to strengthen residency training capacity over time.
+Heartland Whole Health Institute has published Growing the Physician Workforce in Arkansas: A Statewide Graduate Medical Education (GME) Strategy, a statewide report examining Arkansas’ physician training landscape and outlining evidence‑informed options to strengthen residency training capacity over time.

 About the Report

 Graduate Medical Education plays a critical role in shaping where physicians ultimately practice.
-This report, developed in partnership with ShepsGME, examines Arkansas’s current GME capacity, identifies specialty and geographic gaps that affect access to care, and explores practical considerations that influence whether new and expanded residency programs are feasible across the state.
+This report, developed in partnership with ShepsGME, examines Arkansas’ current GME capacity, identifies specialty and geographic gaps that affect access to care, and explores practical considerations that influence whether new and expanded residency programs are feasible across the state.

 The analysis is grounded in data review and extensive stakeholder engagement, including input from health systems, academic partners, clinicians, trainees, and community leaders from all regions of Arkansas.
 The report reflects both statewide trends and regional realities.